jlanga/smsk_454/README.md

 1. Quality control

     1. Base calling with `PyroBayes`
-    2. Quality and length trimming with `Trimmomatic`
+    2. Quality, length and adaptor trimming with `SnoWhite`
-    3. Adaptor and vector removal with `seqclean`

 2. Assembly